0ld-h3ad/DarkMatters-Spring2019/README.md

   * How do our predictions of the future shape what is possible within it?
   * How else might daily life be determined by the relationship between "law enforcement, the university, the Department of Defense, and Silicon Valley"?

-**Before Class:** Please submit a final draft of your essay/images.
+**Before Class:** Please submit a final draft of your essay/images to the [Zine-Final folder]() on Dropbox Paper by midnight the day before class.
 We will design and develop these works into a zine that will be available during the showcase.

 ## Week 9 - No Class (Artist Toolkit) ##
 **Tuesday May 7**